-Our Client, St John Emergency Ambulance Service are seeking Ambulance Care Assistants to join the Non-Emergency Patient Transport Service team.
+Our Client, St John Emergency Ambulance Service are seeking Emergency Care Assistants to join the their team.

-- To ensure the safe transfer of patients following health and safety and other appropriate Service Procedures, being mindful of the safety of patients, self, colleagues and others, using appropriate equipment and manual handling techniques.
+- Ensure the safe transfer of patients following health and safety and other appropriate Procedures, being mindful of the safety of patients, self, colleagues and others, using appropriate equipment and manual handling techniques.

 - Communicate with patients, relatives, colleagues, other health care professionals and members of the public in a calm, caring and professional manner, treating them with dignity and respect at all times.

-- To ensure that patient confidentiality is maintained at all times.
+- Ensure that patient confidentiality is maintained at all times.

-- To undertake appropriate dynamic risk assessments in accordance with Service Procedures, having due regard for the health and safety of yourself and others.
+- Undertake appropriate dynamic risk assessments in accordance with Service Procedures, having due regard for the health and safety of yourself and others.

-- To identify the need to request additional support, appropriate to the circumstances, when necessary.
+- Identify the need to request additional support, appropriate to the circumstances, when necessary.

-- Maintain skills and competencies required by the ACA scope of practice and undertake all statutory and mandatory training commensurate with this role.
+- Maintain skills and competencies required by the ECA scope of practice and undertake all statutory and mandatory training commensurate with this role.

 - Provide support and assistance to colleagues as appropriate to the role including mentoring, supervision and support to less experienced staff and trainees.

-- Be able to respond as a first responder to appropriate incidents within the ACA scope of practice.
+- Be able to respond as a first responder to appropriate incidents within the ECA scope of practice.

 - Report any concerns relating to the Safeguarding of children or vulnerable adults in accordance with Service Procedures.

-- Assist and support colleagues to ensure station security, cleanliness and the availability of vehicles, equipment and supplies and to assist in other station duties as required such as:
+- Assist and support colleagues to ensure station security, cleanliness and the availability of vehicles, equipment and supplies and to assist in other station duties as required i.e.

 - Cleaning vehicles and equipment, paying particular attention to infection control.